-Criteria JORC Code explanation Commentary If the relationship between the drilling orientation and the orientation of key mineralised structures is considered to have introduced a sampling bias, this should be assessed and reported if material. core indicates that the recorded structures are generally close to perpendicular to the core axis, so it is considered that there is little sampling bias due to the hole orientation.
+Criteria JORC Code explanation Commentary mineralised structures is considered to have introduced a sampling bias, this should be assessed and reported if material. close to perpendicular to the core axis, so it is considered that there is little sampling bias due to the hole orientation.
 TCDD002 and TCDD003 were oriented to the northeast, targeting the interpreted general orientation of the Chargeable IP feature.
 Observation of the recovered core indicates that the recorded structures cover a number of orientations, including generally close to perpendicular to the core axis, approximately 45° to the core axis and some at low angles to the core axis.
 Due to the broad scale nature of the recorded mineralised intersections comprising disseminated haloes associated with higher grade cores it is considered that there is little sampling bias due to the hole orientation.
 Sample security • The measures taken to ensure sample security.
 Chain of custody is managed by AX8 Resources.
 Drill core is stored on site, before being transported to ALS in Perth for cutting and sampling.
 Audits or reviews The results of any audits or reviews of sampling techniques and data.
 No independent audits or reviews have been undertaken